burst-apps-team/burst-wiki/cip.md

     * Replaces: <CIP number>
     * Superseded-By: <CIP number>

 The Layer header (only for Standards Track CIPs) documents which layer of Burstcoin the CIP applies to.
-See [CIP 123](cip-0123-md.md) for definitions of the various CIP layers.
-Activation of this CIP implies activation of CIP 123.

 The Author header lists the names and email addresses of all the authors/owners of the CIP.
 The format of the Author header value must be